 Contact Us for Reliable Defense

 We proudly help clients in Oakland, Berkeley, Richmond, Concord, and the surrounding areas.
-Call the Law Office of Nabiel C. Ahmed today to set up a free review of your case with our Oakland domestic violence restraining order lawyers.
-You can reach us at (510) 907-6600 for a free consultation and to start building a solid defense against these serious domestic violence charges.
+Call the Law Office of Nabiel C. Ahmed today to set up a review of your case with our Oakland domestic violence restraining order lawyers.
+You can reach us at (510) 907-6600 for a consultation and to start building a solid defense against these serious domestic violence charges.
 If you are already detained, we are also available for phone consultations and jail interviews.
 You can also fill out a confidential contact form.

 "Better Than Expected Result"Mr. Ahmed did his thing to make sure I did not spend one day in jail!
 His ability to explain everything along the way really helped through this stressful episode.- Francisco C.